 If you are keen to join the group and participate in activities then please either visit the facebook page https://www.facebook.com/groups/AvonRAG/ or send an email to firstname.lastname@example.org

 If you are visiting this site having seen a media clip or press release about toad patrols then hopefully we can help point you in the right direction.
-If you are outside of the Avon area please visit the following link.
+Please click on the Toad Patrols tab above.

 ARAG Toad Patrols take place in Fishponds, Chew Valley & Bitton and we support independent toad patrols in Bath & Portishead too as well as at other sites throughout the former county of Avon.
 To find your nearest Toad Patrol visit the Froglife Map - http://www.froglife.org/what-we-do/toads-on-roads/tormap/